 Currently, 2 272 institutions (697 public institutions and 1575 secondary public schools) exist, from which 120 institutions were selected.
 Public institutions were selected randomly from the list provided by MIFOTRA; in addition, 3 secondary public schools were selected randomly from each of the districts (15) that were included in the sample of public institutions.
 At the institution level, 10 employees (5 males and 5 female) were selected randomly from the lists of employees which were provided by the human resource managers (for public institutions) and head-teachers (for secondary schools).
 Regarding the selection of schools, the sampling frame was provided by the district education officers.
 While the desired sample size was placed at 1200, only 1031 questionnaires (i.e. 86%) were successfully completed.
-This was largely due to the fact that the bureaucracy related to getting the lists of employees and accessing the selected employees for interviews took longer than expected, which delayed the starting time for interviews.
-Hence, this had an impact on the target number of interviews to conduct in each institution.
-The actual sample size for this study is distributed as follows:

-1UCLA Center for Health Policy Research, Section 4: Key Informant Interviews, available at http://healthpolicy.ucla.edu/programs/health-data/trainings/documents/tw_cba23.pdf
+1UCLA Center for Health Policy Research, Section 4: Key Informant Interviews, available at http://healthpolicy.ucla.edu/programs/health-data/trainings/documents/tw cba23.pdf